Nanoonga/chtml-masonry/README.md

 ## Lozad.js

 **[Lozad.js](https://github.com/ApoorvSaxena/lozad.js)** is an observer-based lazy loader for images.
-It is optional, but it allows the layout algorithm to run as fast as the user can scroll.
+It is optional, but it allows the layout algorithm to stay ahead of the scroll bar.

 ## Working on

-A version of the masonry algorithm with a PHP back end, caching image server, MySQL schema, and migration script for use with your own photo collection.
+A more detailed implementation of this algorithm with a PHP back end, caching image server, MySQL schema, and migration script for use with your own photos.